pzim-devdata/mpv-scripts/README.md

 # mpv-sub_not_forced
-This is a LUA script for MPV that automatically prevents the selection of forced subtitles at the start.
+This is a LUA script for MPV that automatically prevents the selection of FORCED subtitles at the start.

 ## Installation
 To use this script, follow these steps: